 He earned respect by bringing renowned technical director Mike Gascoyne to the team as well as race winners Jarno Trulli and Heikki Kovalainen.
 In 2010 Lotus Racing (as it was known then) was widely considered to be the most professional of the new teams on the grid and for 2011 Fernandes secured a Renault engine deal and Red Bull gearboxes.

 However, a naming row with Group Lotus occupied more column inches than the team's on track efforts in 2011 and was finally put to bed when Fernandes opted to ditch the Team Lotus brand.
-He decided to take the name from his newly-acquired car business Caterham and the team is now focusing on moving into the midfield from its new base in Leafield, Oxfordshire.
+He decided to take the name from his newly-acquired car business Caterham and moved the team to a new base in Leafield, Oxfordshire.